travis-ci/docs-travis-ci-com/user/enterprise/user_role_management.md

 5. The new roles and permissions service creates or updates the new roles and permissions.

-> **Note**: If errors occur, unprocessed requests are queued to retry sync with VCS, and error logs are registered.
+> [!Note]: If errors occur, unprocessed requests are queued to retry sync with VCS, and error logs are registered.

-> **Note**: Suspending or unsuspending a user’s repository access removes the user’s build-triggering access and assigns the respective Repository Reader role.
+> [!Note]: Suspending or unsuspending a user’s repository access removes the user’s build-triggering access and assigns the respective Repository Reader role.

-> **Note**: Suspending or unsuspending a user’s account access removes the user from all Admin and editing roles and allows the user to be only a Plan Viewer and Billing Viewer.
+> [!Note]: Suspending or unsuspending a user’s account access removes the user from all Admin and editing roles and allows the user to be only a Plan Viewer and Billing Viewer.

 When existing Travis CI users log in, the user's current membership and permissions are checked against the new permissions service to check for any role or permission modifications.